A-Z Artist Index Compilations Record Labels Media

 Played the Ivy Rooms and The Underground a lot.

-A curious crew looking with a New Romantic vocalist and a long haired hippy on bass.
+A curious crew looking with a New Romantic vocalist, a long haired metal dude (or hippy) on bass.

 Mates of Hey Paulette.